 From Alessandria, a provincial town in northern Italy, Mirko Canevaro left for Torino to study Classics.
 There he was involved politics, campaigned against authoritarian changes to the Italian constitution and started a project that brought teaching of Civic Education to many schools of Piedmont.

 Emma Carroll’s overarching research theme is the use and development of statistical models to integrate genetic/genomic, life history and behavioural data to investigate natural populations.
 Emma has multi-disciplinary research expertise in the fields of molecular ecology, stable isotope analysis and population modelling, and experience in developing and implementing models that bridge these fields.

 Keywords: genetics, marine biology, molecular ecology, population modelling

-Maria Ana is a Senior Lecturer at the University of Dundee, where she leads the Ultrafast Photonics Group, focused on the research of novel ultrafast lasers and photonic systems, as well as their applications to sensing and biomedical imaging.
+Maria Ana is an Associate Professor at Heriot-Watt University, where she leads a research group focused on novel ultrafast lasers and photonic systems, as well as their applications to sensing and imaging.